The IMPACT Governance System™

 A practical operating system for governance and leadership in mission-driven organisations.

-The system focuses on six interconnected elements that underpin effective governance and organisational leadership.
+The system focuses on six core elements that underpin effective governance and organisational leadership.

 I — Intent